47 The American Sign Language and English Secondary School (02M047)

 Other Sports

-Anime, Boardgames, Crochet, Dungeons and Dragons, Fashion, Fitness, Gender & Sexuality Alliance, Literary Magazine, National Honor Society, Performing Arts, Student Equity, and Student Government
+and Student Government, Anime, Boardgames, Crochet, Dungeons and Dragons, Fashion, Fitness, Gender Sexuality Alliance (GSA), Literary Magazine, National Honor Society, Performing Arts, Student Equity

 Programs